-#Delivering responsible banking and insurance
+#Delivering sustainable banking and insurance

 Suncorp is a signatory to the United Nations Principles for Responsible Investment, Principles for Sustainable Insurance and Principles for Responsible Banking, international frameworks committed to driving collective action and sustainable practices across the finance sector.
-During the year we completed our first and second self-assessments against the Principles for Responsible Banking.

 Suncorp proactively engages in social impact investing that meets both our investment and social impact assessment criteria.
 Our investment in the Youth Connect Social Benefit Bond supports vulnerable young people transitioning from state-based care to independence in the community.
 The first group of young people completed the program this year, with the percentage of successful graduates exceeding the program’s baseline performance benchmark.